Meaningful human control: actionable properties for AI system development: Introduction

 To design for moral responsibility and human control is particularly important as quick development and immediate deployment ``in the wild'' \cite{chen_observing_2017}, instead of regulated tests procedures, is urging academia and governments to take a stance in defining visions for trustworthy AI \cite{jobin_global_2019}.
-In fact, even if the ``move fast and break things'' mantra was considered acceptable and received wide consensus for driving digital innovation in the last decade, the same cannot be for AI with autonomous capabilities \cite{taplin_move_2017}.
+In fact, even if the ``move fast and break things'' mantra was considered acceptable and received wide consensus for driving digital innovation in the last decade, the same cannot be for AI with autonomous features \cite{taplin_move_2017}.
 A failure of an AI agent is not a ``404 error page''.
 It is a car accident, most likely with fatalities \cite{johnston_boeing_2019,serter_foreseeable_2017}; it is an unfair and discriminatory distribution of wealth and services \cite{korinek_artificial_2017}; it is an unjust crime accusation based on ethnicity \cite{angwin_machine_2016,sweeney_discrimination_2013}.
-We can only tackle this challenge if we acknowledge upfront that successful attribution and apportioning of responsibility should not be a matter of fortuitous allocation of praise or blame.
+Designers and developers of AI systems can only tackle this challenge by acknowledging upfront that successful attribution and apportioning of responsibility is not a matter of fortuitous allocation of praise or blame.

-Developing concrete strategies to innovate in a responsible manner \cite{vandenhoven_value_2013} is urgent and crucial to prevent such unintended and undesirable consequences, but also not to hinder the potential benefit that AI technologies can offer to society \cite{floridi_how_2020}.
-As a response, we see an increasingly growing effort from governments, the private sector, and academia to investigate their role and responsibility in developing a ``good AI society'' \cite{cath_artificial_2018}, which is leading to a proliferation of ethical guidelines and frameworks \cite{hagendorff_ethics_2020}.
-Although a convergence around five emerging ethical principles (transparency, justice and fairness, non-maleficence, responsibility and privacy) \cite{jobin_global_2019} provides a shared understanding of the problems at stake, methods to properly mitigate associated risks are still in their infancy \cite{floridi_how_2020}.
-It is imperative that widely accepted methodologies and practices are established to bridge the gap between agreed upon ethical principles and the real-life behavior of human-AI systems, avoiding responsibility gaps.